 Life Enrichment Options (LEO) was born in 1988 out of the need of mothers of young adults with developmental disabilities.
 As their children were leaving the safety net of the Issaquah school district, there was very little to look forward to in the way of activities and services in the community.
 These women were determined that their children would live as “normal” a life as possible.
 They had a dream of employment, a social network with friends and independent living for their children.
 Over the years LEO has made significant progress in developing housing, programs and activities.
 Today, 30 years later, we remain dedicated to making their dream (and our dream) a reality.

-This parent-based organization was formed in 1988 to find innovative solutions for people with developmental disabilities as they were facing long waiting lists for services from governmental agencies.
-As the number of those with disabilities needing these services increases, we will continue to be proactive in these areas which are vital to a quality of life for people with developmental disabilities.
+As the number of those with disabilities needing services increases, we will continue to be proactive in the areas which are vital to a quality of life for people with developmental disabilities.

 During the past 25 years our accomplishments include:

 Partnered with Polygon Northwest Company to build the first adult family home for people with developmental disabilities in Issaquah.
 The Rose House opened in February 2003 for 5 individuals and a full time caregiver to call home.

 Purchased a home in Issaquah from King County, and opened the Ann House for five individuals with developmental disabilities and a caregiver in December 2006.

 Partnered again with Polygon Northwest to build our third home, the Angela House, in the Issaquah Highlands which was completed in May 2012.
 The house is now home to five residents with the support of a full time caregiver.
 All residents of each house now enjoy the independence that this housing model allows.
 All three homes have been accomplished with private funding.